Hormones and Melasma: How Hormone Imbalances Drive Pigmentation

 (feedback loop)

-5. Stress worsens terrain again
+5. Stress worsens the metabolic environment again

 Environmental exposures further amplify these hormone pathways (→ Can Environmental Toxins Cause Melasma?)